24-Hour Confidential Information and Support Hotline

 A trained law enforcement officer will meet with you and take a report.
 You may be asked to provide a written statement.
 Based upon your wishes, the police may start an investigation, which could include talking with witnesses and the Respondent.
 Even if you aren't sure whether you want the police to investigate the matter, filing a report now can help document the situation if you decide to move forward at a later time.
-Advocates from The Advocacy and Support Center are available to support and accompany you to all law enforcement meetings and to help you understand the criminal justice process.
+Advocates from the Office of the Dean of Students and CARE are available to support and accompany you to all law enforcement meetings and to help you understand the criminal justice process.

 Reporting to the police may ultimately result in the arrest and prosecution of the person who hurt you.
 The local Prosecutor's Office is responsible for deciding whether to file formal charges and pursue a criminal prosecution.
 If the prosecutor chooses not to file criminal charges, it does not mean that the incident did not occur or that it was not wrong or illegal.
 Criminal cases must be proven "beyond a reasonable doubt," which is a high burden of proof and may prevent successful prosecution of some criminal cases.
 In general, the local prosecutor will not pursue charges without the victim's cooperation although the decision wheter or not to pursue criminal charges rests with the prosecution.

 Can someone come with me to the police station if I decide to report?

 Yes.
 Trained advocates from Office of the Dean of Students, CARE, or the Lafayette Crisis Center are available to accompany you in-person to any meetings or interviews with law enforcement, including with meetings with off-campus police departments (i.e., WLPD, LPD, or the Sheriff's Department).